 Take 1 jar chicken, beef, or turkey baby food and mix it with equal parts wheat germ and powdered milk untill it's no longer thin.
 Make drop size bites then bake in a 350 degree oven until brown around corners.
 Keep in fridge, it's a really easy and great training treat.

 I read somewhere that the best and cheapest is cut up hotdogs.
 I slice them long ways into fourths, then into small pieces and microwave them until they are dried up.
-They keep in a jar, open, on the counter top.
-My dog loves them.

 I too have pomeranians.
 2 girls, see my profile for the details.